cosmos/ibc-go/docs/ibc/proposals.md

 <binary> tx gov submit-proposal update-client <client_id> <active-counterparty-client in connection>
 ```

-The `<active-counterparty-client in connection>` should be the client identifier of a currently active client which is relaying from the chain containing the expired client you are trying to revive.
+The `<active-counterparty-client in connection>` should be a client identifier on the same chain as the expired or frozen client.
+This client identifier should connect to the same chain as the expired or frozen client.
 This means: whichever recommended/relayed channel is used right now could be reused to update the client.

 After this, it is just a question of who funds the governance deposit and if the chain in question votes yes.